equivalent/scrapbook2/theory-notes.md

 comperisant to Passanger
-  *  only Passeanger enterprise (paid) suport restarting like this however Passanger solution restart one by one therfore take les memory (Unicor tries to do that at once)
+  *  only Passeanger enterprise (paid) suport restarting like this however Passanger solution restart one by one therfore take les memory (Unicor tries to do that at once unless you set up init.d script to do that )

 sources: